Johndave110/task_manager/README.md

 Django Task Manager - Setup Instructions

 Project Overview

 Django Task Manager is a simple CRUD (Create, Read, Update, Delete) application for managing tasks.
 It allows users to create, update, and delete tasks with a due date and status automatically determined based on the due date.

 1. Installation and Setup

--Maria DB Should be 10.5 aboove
+-Maria DB Should be 10.5 above if not upgrade yours search on youtube

 2. Clone the Repository

 git clone <repository_url>

 cd task_manager